Posted in

 Why Do Companies Split Stocks?

-3. Psychological impact
+3. Psychological Boost

 Do Stock Splits Help Investors?